serokell/qtah/README.md

 is another way to select the version of Qt to use, and unlike `QT_SELECT`, you can force a specific minor version.

-Finally, rather than environment variables, the preferred way of specifying a version is to set the `qt4` or `qt5` package flags on `qtah-cpp` and `qtah`.
+Rather than environment variables, the preferred way of specifying a version is to set the `qt4` or `qt5` package flags on `qtah-cpp` and `qtah`.
 This is equivalent to setting `QTAH_QT` but is tracked by Cabal.
 At most one of these flags may be set, and if `QTAH_QT` is set as well, then they must agree.
+When using `install.sh`, the environment variable `QTAH_QT_FLAGS` will be passed via `--flags` to these two packages.

 Whether using an environment variable or a flag to specify a Qt version, it needs to be specified for both `cabal configure` and `cabal install`.

-Finally, as a means for setting the `qt4` and `qt5` flags within `install.sh`, the environment variable `QTAH_QT_FLAGS` will be passed via `--flags`.
+### Release versions

+Different major versions of Qt can be installed in parallel.
+To extend this to Haskell, Qtah supports building variant packages for each major Qt version.
+`qtah-cpp` and `qtah` both have `-qtX` variants, e.g. `qtah-cpp-qt5` and `qtah-qt5`.
+These are what we upload to Hackage.  `qtah-generator` works for all Qt versions and doesn't need variants.
+We choose separate package names because while Cabal supports installing multiple versions of a package at once, many other package managers don't.

+To create these, run e.g. `scripts/set-qt-version 5` before running
+`install.sh`.  `set-qt-version` renames packages and does source patching as necessary for the variant packages to work with each other.
+There isn't an undo script and `set-qt-version` can't be run multiple times in a row; use Git to reset back to HEAD instead.

+When `qtah-cpp` and `qtah` have `-qtX` on the end of their package names, they always use that major version of Qt, regardless of `QTAH_QT` and `QT_SELECT`.
+The `qtX` package flags are removed by `set-qt-version`.

 ## Using